Latroids and code invariants: Latroids

-Notice that all bases have the same rank by I3, so in Property B2 we have $n=m$.
+Notice that all bases have the same height by I3, so in B2 we have $n=m$.
 Similarly to the properties of independent elements, here we also have that one of the axioms is redundant.
-Indeed, B3 implies B2.
+Indeed, the proof of the proposition shows that B3 is equivalent to I4 and that I3 implies B2.
+It follows that B3 implies B2.
 However, if the lattice is distributive, then the two properties are equivalent.

 \begin{corollary} Let $\Ll$ be a finite complemented distributive lattice with height function $\hgt$.
 Consider a $\Z$-latroid $(\rho,\hgt,\Ll)$.
-Then Property B2 implies Property B3. \end{corollary}
+Then B2 implies B3. \end{corollary}